[Date changed–posted 4/14/21 (last revision 5/20/19)]

 PURPOSE: The State Employee Health Fitness and Education Act (1983) of the state of Texas allows state agencies to establish wellness programs in their agency such as an Employee Assistance Program (EAP).
 The purpose of this Operating Policy/Procedure (OP) is to establish procedures governing use of and referral to the EAP of Texas Tech University.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded through the Chief of Staff and Associate Vice President for Administration.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Chief of Staff and Associate Vice President for Administration.

 1. General Policy

 The Employee Assistance Program (EAP) is a helping program that enhances a healthy work attitude by providing faculty and staff employees the opportunity to manage life's problems before they become serious and impair work performance.
 It provides employees the opportunity to seek treatment for specific problems such as depression, anxiety, and marital/family problems.
 EAP services are private, professional, and confidential.

 All full-time, part-time, and temporary employees are eligible to access the services of the EAP at any time.
 Immediate family members of the employee, defined as spouse or minor/dependent child (under 18 years of age or still attending high school), living in their households, are also eligible.

 3. Accessing the Employee Assistance Program

 An employee who is experiencing personal problems or whose job performance is affected by personal problems is encouraged to seek help voluntarily from the EAP.
 EAP records are separate and not a part of an employee's personnel file.
 An employee's use of EAP services or any other information concerning the nature of the problem is not released to the employer or a supervisor.
 Confidentiality is regulated by state of Texas and federal guidelines.

 If an employee contacts a supervisor for assistance with a problem with which the EAP can be helpful, the supervisor should assist the employee in contacting the EAP.